-The carrying value of loans and advances is net of unearned income and both general and specific provisions for doubtful debts.
+The carrying value of loans and advances is net of unearned income and provisions for impairment.

 For variable rate loans, (excluding impaired loans) the amount shown in the balance sheet is considered to be a reasonable estimate of fair value.
 The fair value for fixed rate loans is calculated by utilising discounted cash flow models (i.e. the net present value of the portfolio future principal and interest cash flows), based on the period to maturity of the loans.
 The discount rates applied were based on the current applicable rate offered for the average remaining term of the portfolio.